welikepie/isItHanukkah/README.md

 End point: /api/doTheyKnow/index.php

 	Functions:
-		doTheyKnow()
+		doTheyKnow()  -  /api/doTheyKnow/index.php
-		doTheyKnow(float lat, float lon)
+		doTheyKnow(float lat, float lon)  -  /api/doTheyKnow/index.php?lat=31&lon=32
-		doTheyKnow(int forceDay)
+		doTheyKnow(int forceDay)  -  /api/doTheyKnow/index.php?forceDay=5

-Overloaded endpoint.

-In its instance of taking no arguments, it returns whether it is Hannukah or not in London, England.
+- In its instance of taking no arguments, it returns whether it is Hannukah or not in London, England.
-In its instance of taking two arguments, it returns whether it is Hannukah or not at whatever latitude (lat) and longitude (lon) are provided.
+- In its instance of taking two arguments, it returns whether it is Hannukah or not at whatever latitude (lat) and longitude (lon) are provided.
-In its instance of taking one argument, it returns as if Hannukah is happening on the day specified by the forceDay parameter.
+- In its instance of taking one argument, it returns as if Hannukah is happening on the day specified by the forceDay parameter.

-Returned object has the attribute of "isHappening" regardless, with true marking it is hannukah, and false marking it as not being Hannukah.
+Returned object has the attribute of "isHappening" regardless, with "true" marking it is hannukah, and "false" marking it as not being Hannukah.
-If isHappning is true, the "dayOf" attribute will be set to the current day of Hannukah.
+If isHappening is true, the "dayOf" attribute will be set to the current day of Hannukah.

 Example;

 	During Hannukah;